 For a listing of local businesses posting their COVID-19 cancellations and/or modification status click here.

 For a list of hour changes/cancellations/closures click here.

-The North Shore Library is now closed however, it offers FREE e-services which allow you to download books, magazines, comic books, audiobooks, and television series.
-Love crafting?
-Then check out Creative Bug and gain access to over a 1,000 online craft tutorials.
+The North Shore Library is now re-opened!
+However, hours are limited and the number of guests allowed in the building has been reduced.
+The library has also set aside times for seniors and high risk patrons, on Mondays and Wednesdays.
+Curbside pick up is still available by appointment.
+As a reminder, the North Shore Library offers FREE e-services which allow you to download books, magazines, comic books, audiobooks, and television series.
+If you love crafting, check out Creative Bug and gain access to over a 1,000 online craft tutorials.
 Discover online resources to fix your car, learn a new hobby, or hone your business acumen.

 The Board Game Barrister, Glendale’s privately-owned game store, now offers roadside service.
 With over a hundred games and puzzles…for all ages… their experts will make recommendations based on your budget.
 The store will remain open.
 However, order ahead and pick-up your new activity without leaving your vehicle.